-To connect with your leads on a human level, follow these steps.
+To personalize your automated sales process and connect with your leads on a human level, follow these steps.

-The first thing you’ll need is a master map of all the interactions that you consistently have with customers and leads.
-Think of this as a blueprint, or a diagram, that clearly shows what’s supposed to happen to your customers and leads at every step.
-Here are some questions to account for on your map:
+The first thing you’ll need for a personalized automated sales process is a master map of all the interactions that you consistently have with customers and leads.
+Think of this as a blueprint or diagram that clearly shows what’s supposed to happen to your customers and leads at every step.
+Here are some questions you might ask yourself:

 - Where do your leads come from?